 What final remedies, both monetary and non-monetary, are available for patent infringement?
 Of these, which are most commonly sought and which are typically ordered?

-The remedies are injunctive relief against further infringement, reasonable compensation for the use of the invention, damages for additional loss in cases of negligent or wilful infringement, seizure and destruction of infringing products, other measures to prevent further infringements (recalling products from the market etc.) and compensation for costs for publication of the judgement on the infringement.
-The typical remedies are injunctions and damages.
+Injunction under penalty of a fine against further infringement, reasonable compensation for the use of the invention, additional damages in cases of negligent or wilful infringement, seizure and destruction of infringing products, other measures to prevent further infringements such as recalling products from the market and compensation for costs for publication of the judgement on the infringement.

 On what basis are damages for patent infringement calculated?
 Is it possible to obtain additional or exemplary damages?